skx/closure-based-brainfuck-vm/README.md

-This repository contains a trivial interpreter for brainfuck, which is designed to demonstrate the usage of an interpreter which is faster than using a naive bytecode-based approach, and which instead uses a series of closures to implement each "op".
+This repository contains a trivial interpreter for brainfuck, which is designed to demonstrate the usage of an interpreter which is faster than using a naive bytecode-based approach.

-Instead of compiling a program into a series of bytecode values, which are then interpreted by a giant switch-statement we compile each small operation into a closure which can be implemented without the switch overhead, like so:
+Traditionally an interpreter will start by creating an AST, then walking it.
+When that works the next step is to update things to use the AST to generate some bytecode which can then be executed - it might even be that moving straight to bytecode makes sense as we know it is faster than the AST-walking approach.

+This interpreter has no AST because brainfuck is such a simple language, but rather than using the simple bytecode-based approach it instead uses a series of closures to implement each "op".

+This means the core of our loop is something like this:

     ...
 	for ip < len(code) {